jackw3434/code-challenge/README.md

 ### Submission

-Please fork the repository, create a new branch and make a pull request with `ruairidhflint` as a reviewer.
+Please fork the repository, create a new branch and make a pull request against _your own_ main branch - not the original repositories.
 Once this has been done, please email me at `rory.flint@cpandr.co.uk` with a link to the pull request.